YakubKhan-25/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
 This is a small project about rock-paper-scissor game.
-In this game you play with computer only
+Here you play with computer only whoever Wins gets the points